fybrik/fybrik/website/content/docs/overview/modules/index.md

 As described in the [Architecture]({{< baseurl >}}/docs/overview/architecture/) page, the control plane generates a description of a data plane based on policies and application requirements.
 This is known as a blueprint, and includes components that are deployed by the control plane to fulfill different data-centric requirements.
 For example, a component that can mask data can be used to enforce a data masking policy, or a component that copies data may be used to create a local data copy to meet performance requirements, etc. Modules are the way to describe such data plane components and make them available to the control plane.

 The functionality described by the module may be deployed (a) per workload, or (b) it may be composed of one or more components that run independent of the workload and its associated control plane.
-In the case of (a), the Mesh for Data control plane handles the deployment of the functional component.
-In the case of (b) where the functionality of the module runs independently and handles requests from multiple workloads, a client module is what is deployed by the Mesh for Data control plane.
+In the case of (a), the plane handles the deployment of the functional component.
+In the case of (b) where the functionality of the module runs independently and handles requests from multiple workloads, a client module is what is deployed by the control plane.
 This client module passes parameters to the external component(s) and monitors that status and results of the request to the external component(s), which are declared as a dependencies in the module yaml.

 In both cases, the module component is packaged as a [Helm](https://helm.sh/) chart that the control plane can install to a workload's data plane.
 To make a module available to the control plane it must be registered by applying a [`M4DModule`]({{< baseurl >}}/docs/reference/api/generated/app/#k8s-api-github-com-ibm-the-mesh-for-data-manager-apis-app-v1alpha1-m4dmodule) CRD.